-The rules that govern league play in SNSA recreational leagues are based on the International Football Association Board's (IFAB) "Laws of the Game", with sigificant variations specific to recreational soccer and small-sided games.
+The rules that govern league play in SNSA youth and adult leagues are based on the International Football Association Board's (IFAB) "Laws of the Game", with significant variations specific to recreational soccer, coed formats, and small-sided play formats.

 SNSA follows the FIFA Laws of the Game; however, some rules have been modified to accommodate the youth game and smaller play formats.
 Click on the link below for a summary of rules modifications for the various play formats.

-SNSA has adopted a rostering policy to govern the assignment of players to teams in our HUYS and SHU youth recreational leagues.
+SNSA has adopted a player assignment policy to govern the assignment of players to teams in our youth recreational league programs.
 While we do our best to accommodate a player's coach or player preference requests, we also have an obligation to consider other criteria, including roster size and competitive balance within and age gender group.
-Click on the link below to review the SNSA Rostering Policy.
+Click on the link below to review the SNSA Player Assignment Policy.